cole-maxwell/ProxyFileSystem/README.md

 # ProxyFileSystem
 ---- Program Description ----<br />

-A FileSystem is implemented as a Singleton class and has an arbitrary number of Directory, File, and Link classes<br />
+A FileSystem is implemented as a singleton class and can have an arbitrary number of Directory, File, and Link classes<br />
 that extend the abstract class FSElement.
 A Link is a symbolic link, or shortcut, that acts as a proxy to a Directory,<br />
 File, or to another Link in the FileSystem.<br />